• Skip to primary navigation

 • Form cookie dough into 1” balls; arrange on cookie sheet covered in parchment paper or a silicon baking sheet.

 • Bake in preheated oven on 350°F for 14-16 minutes or until the edges start to turn light golden brown.
+Remove from oven and let cool for 5 minutes.

 Notes